tradingview/rest_integrations_docs/source/trading/Authentification.rst

 Refresh Token
 """""""""""""
 When the access token expires, TradingView triggers a token renew.
-It happens in the following scenario.
+It happens in the following scenario:

 * TradingView opens a hidden iframe at the Broker's *Authorization URL*.
 GET request has the same parameters as during authorization.
 But the ``prompt`` parameter is set to ``none`` to tell the broker's server to refresh the access token